 - On the left, click banking.

 - Follow the on-screen instructions to add a bank account.
-You should see a button saying nothing has been added, if you are a new user.
+You should see a button saying nothing has been added if you are a new user.
 Otherwise, click add account.

 QuickBooks will populate a list of deposits and withdrawals from your bank account.
 You will be asked to accept these transactions.
 Once you accept, they are moved to your bank account.
 Here is a sample deposit to match:

-What is this deposit that QB matched?
+What is this deposit that QuickBooks matched?

 In this image, you see match deposit.
 We have already created a deposit manually before connecting the bank account, so we can show you the process.
-The amount and date in your register is the same as your bank.
+The amount and date in your register are the same as your bank.
 If you click deposit, you will see this screen: